 So in order to understand what’s happening to your baby during this stage of the baby 4 month sleep regression, first you need to know a few things about sleep in general.
 So here’s the science-y part, told in plain English.

 Many of us just think of sleep as an on-or-off situation.
 You’re either asleep or you’re not.
-But sleep actually has a number of different stages.
-These stages make up the “baby sleep cycles,” which we all go through several times a night.
+But sleep actually has a number of different stage.
+These stages make up the “sleep cycles,” which we all go through several times a night.
 The first step to getting your baby 4 month sleep regression help is to understand the stages of sleep.